ewhicher/matter/content/collections/pov/muto-an-oem-for-gen-z.md

     content:
       -
         type: text
-        text: 'We’ve been exploring the challenges of EV ownership and thinking about what the experience may look like for the next generation of drivers.
-Spoiler alert – there’s lots of work to do...'
+        text: 'We’ve been exploring the challenges of EV ownership and thinking about what the experience may look like for the next generation of drivers. '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'Spoiler alert – there’s lots of work to do...'
   -
     type: paragraph
   -